Grace Gems for OCTOBER 2004

 Let God but take the cover off the boiling

-cauldron of our corrupt nature
+cauldron of our corrupt nature, and the filthy

 scum would surface in the sight of all men!